College Essay Writing Workshop

 Click the link: College Application Workshop

 College Admission Interviewing Training, College Application and Essay Workshop.
-The event is Invitation Only for existing and registered students.
-If you are interested in the workshop, please contact: firstname.lastname@example.org.
-Thank you!
+The event is Invitation Only for registered students and those who went through the interview process.

 - College Application Process and Overview